Onur Atasayar

-Onur Atasayar (born 1 January 1995 in Tavşanlı, Turkey) is a Turkish footballer who plays as a left-back for Ümraniyespor.
+Onur Atasayar (born 1 January 1995) is a Turkish footballer who plays as a left-back for Boluspor.

 Professional career

 Onur made his footballing debut in the TFF First League for Ankaragücü in a 1-0 loss to İstanbul Güngörenspor on 8 September 2013.
 Onur transferred to Bursaspor in January 2017, making his professional debut on 17 February 2017.
 On 20 July 2022 after 5 seasons with Bursaspor, he transferred to Ümraniyespor signing a 1+1 year contract.

 International career

 Onur is a youth international for the Turkey, having played for the Turkey U19s and U20s.